zcqsntr/pixel_paint/README.md

 cd backend
 python3 manage.py runserver
 ```
-then open the address in the browser on your Pi
+then open the address it spits out in the console in the browser on your Pi

 ## Misc